 - Who teaches TESOL courses at Dallas Theological Seminary?

-- Dallas Theological Seminary TESOL courses currently are taught by Shigeko Hironaga, PhD, Adjunct Professor of World Missions and Intercultural Studies.
+- Dallas Theological Seminary TESOL courses currently are taught by Inna Chats, Adjunct Professor in World Missions and Intercultural Studies, TESOL Coordinator.

 - What types of jobs are available to people with TESOL certification?